 Though often beneficial, this can lead to gaps in an otherwise unified communication front.
 This problem, and the price to resolve it, increases substantially if a remote workforce is part of an overarching business strategy.
 However, cloud-based business phone services can offer an easy and cost-effective solution for remote work by allowing employees to access office phone services through apps installed on their desktop or mobile phones, allowing for easy internal and external communication that upholds both functionality and brand perception.

 Significant Phone Bill & Service Savings

 Though the benefits and perks may seem indicative of increased spend, the opposite is true.
-In fact, small businesses that decide to make the switch to VoIP services can achieved save up to 45% on their monthly phone bill.
-Long distance calling, maintenance and technical oversight, migration or employee line changes, and equipment can all be costly, but cloud business phone servers can eliminate or decrease the amount spent on those common needs.
+In fact, small businesses that decide to make the switch to VoIP services can save up to 45% on their monthly phone bill.
+Long distance calling, maintenance and technical oversight, migration or employee line changes, and equipment can all be costly.
+But cloud business phone servers can eliminate or decrease the amount spent on those common needs.

 Additionally, because the use of cloud-based phone systems is becoming more frequent in today’s business world, top providers, including Fastmetrics, offer feature-rich packages and other perks, such as free phone upgrades as part their basic services, which can increase efficiency and internal organization without tacking on additional fees and charges.
 Cloud business phone services can provide organizations with the flexibility and functionality they need at a cost that is typically lower – in both direct and indirect expenses – than alternative business phone services.